Hyena Road: Plot

 In Kandahar Province, Afghanistan, Canadian Army troops are encountering resistance from insurgents as they construct "Hyena Road" deep into Taliban territory.

 Warrant Officer Ryan Sanders, the leader of a sniper section, finds himself under heavy fire while on sentry duty on the road.
 After their assigned evacuation vehicles are unable to reach their location, the section moves on foot and reaches a Pashtun village.
 They are harboured by a tribal elder (who has eyes of two different colours, one brown and the other blue) in his home, who sends the Taliban away after they attack the village while searching for the Canadians.

 Sanders and his section evacuate the area and return to base, where his secret lover Captain Jennifer Bowman, an officer in the Princess Patricia's Canadian Light Infantry (PPCLI), is also stationed.

 Meanwhile, Captain Pete Mitchell, an Intelligence Branch officer, carries out normal duties as the road is constructed, with little help from the Afghan National Army (ANA).
 When he hears Sanders' story of the Afghan elder, he decides to search for the man as a potential ally.
-He is helped in his search by a local asset assisting against the Taliban, called The Cleaner.
+He is helped in his search by a local asset assisting against the Taliban, called "The Cleaner".

 While a search of the village yields nothing, Mitchell believes the man to be "the Ghost", a former militant who fought against the Soviets in the Soviet-Afghan War who gained his nickname for disappearing every time he was wounded, as his comrades would take him across the mountains into Pakistan to recover, out of the range of the Soviet military.

 Mitchell eventually arranges a meeting with the Ghost, but the Ghost refuses to accept money as a deal for his help, wisely stating, "Only a fool accepts a gift without knowing what it's worth".
-During this conversation, Mitchell confirms his suspicion that they are talking with the man widely regarded as "The Ghost".
+During this conversation, Mitchell confirms his suspicion that they are talking with the Ghost.

 Meanwhile, the Canadians' Afghan ally, Bashir Daoud Khan (BDK), and his son, Karim, are double-crossing them and are working with the Taliban.
 Sanders' section sees this firsthand while observing the Ghost visit his son's home and granddaughters.
 The home was situated on land owned by BDK, while the crops had been destroyed by a Coalition airstrike some time in the past, leaving the Ghost's son with nothing to give BDK as his tithe for protection.

 Soon after the Ghost leaves, BDK arrives with Taliban protection and instructs the Ghost's son to pay up his money.
 When the son doesn't give the money owed, BDK kidnaps the Ghost's granddaughters.
 Sanders' fireteam observes the whole scene, but Mitchell repeatedly instructs them to hold their fire as they do not fully understand local politics.
 While everyone in the Canadian intelligence group knows their Afghan allies are crooked, there is no alternative in the province, and they need all the help they can get.